 The solution to avoid one ship could potentially generate collisions with others.
 Our approach uses a mechanism to deal with avoiding multiple ships, as follows: for every ship on a collision course with the own ship, the avoidance behavior puts in a list all the valid speeds and headings that will avoid that ship.
 After all the ships have been analyzed and the list is built, the behavior iterates through the list and eliminates the routes that collide with other ships.
 The only elements remaining in the list will be the speeds or headings that avoid collisions with all the other ships in the simulation.
-Since speed changes take priority over heading changes, if there is at least one speed remaining in the list, that speed will be passed to the actuators.
+Because speed changes take priority over heading changes, if there is at least one speed remaining in the list, that speed will be passed to the actuator with the current heading.
+If there is more than one potential speed in the list, the highest speed is passed to the actuators.
 If no speed changes remain in the list, then the potential heading that is closest to the current heading is passed to the actuators along with the current speed.

-D. Land Avoidance
+5.4.
+Land Avoidance

 To determine whether or not a ship is in danger of colliding with land, the avoid land behavior uses the speed of the ship, as indicated in (John V. Noel 1988).
 This speed is to determine the approximate distance that the ship can travel in four minutes, to check if there is any land within that distance, in all directions from the ship.
 If no land is present in that area, there is no land to avoid.
-However, if there is land in front of the own ship, the behavior computes a heading that will take the ship away from land and a speed that makes the nearest land be outside of the four minute range.
+However, if there is land in front of the own ship, the behavior computes a heading that will take the ship away from land and a speed that makes the nearest land be outside of the four-minute range.
 To achieve this, the behavior uses the distance and bearing to the nearest land in the front 180-degree field of view.
 The new speed is calculated to be that distance divided by four minutes, to ensure that the nearest land will lie outside of the four minute range.
 The new heading is calculated to be that bearing plus or minus 90 degrees, whichever is closer to the current heading.
 This ensures that instead of continuing to head toward land, getting slower and slower until the ship grounds itself, the ship will turn parallel to the land, following its contour until there is no more land to avoid or until the land avoidance behavior is turned off.

-VI.
-TRIGGERS
+6. TRIGGERS